jlord/sheetsee.js/readme.md

 # Pie Chart

 Using [tabletop.js](http://builtbybalance.com/Tabletop/) you can feed [raphael.js](http://raphaeljs.com/) the data it needs to make pie charts.
+The "R" filename denotes using regular Raphael, the "g" denotes using gRaphael.
+I prefer the latter.

 # Maps